ngweimeng/SQLChat/README.md

 ## Contributing

-Contributions to improve DataDialogue are welcome.
+Contributions to improve SQLChat are welcome.
 Here's how you can contribute:

 - Fork the repository.
 - Create a new branch (`git checkout -b improve-feature`).